10 Types of Softwood and Their Uses Explained

 Moisture-Resistant MDF (MR MDF) is ideal for high-humidity areas like kitchens and bathrooms due to its water-repellent resin content.

-2. Can MDF be used outdoors?
+2. Can Medium Density Fiberboards be used outdoors?

 Yes, but only Exterior Grade MDF is suitable for outdoor applications.
 It is engineered to withstand weather, moisture, and temperature fluctuations better than standard MDF.